Hujanen91/The-Longdog-Hunt-PP4/testing.md

 This makes it possible to pick Season and Episode that the post is gonna be about.
 If non of them are selected there will be nothing posted next to the date/time on blogposts.
 If the user selects Season and Episode then they will show next to date/time on the blogpost.

+The only bug that needs to be fixed later on is when creating a post.
+Admin can pick already known users that has liked the post but only one at a time.
+If multiple users are picked then the admin is prompted to create users.
+This field will be removed in later edits when I have more time.

 </summary>
 </details>